X-Men: The Last Stand: Writing

 As the studio was simultaneously developing X-Men Origins: Wolverine (2009), limitations were set on which mutants could be used for cameo appearances in X-Men 3 in an attempt to avoid risking character development for Wolverine.
 Gambit was considered for both the convoy scene being freed by Magneto and the Battle of Alcatraz along with the X-Men, but the writers did not want to introduce a fan favorite character and "not be able to do him justice."
 Kinberg reasoned, "there just wasn't enough space", and considered Gambit would only work with as much screentime as Beast.
 Alan Cumming had been uncomfortable with the long hours he had to take with the prosthetic makeup as Nightcrawler in X2, but still planned to return for the sequel.
-The part of Nightcrawler was so minimal, however, that the studio felt it was not worthwhile to go through the long and costly makeup process, so the character was cut.
+The part of Nightcrawler was so minimal, that the studio felt it was not worthwhile to go through the long and costly makeup process, so the character was cut.
 Kinberg felt that "there wasn't much left to do with the character.
 It also felt like he might tread a little bit on the terrain of Beast, in terms of similarities in the characters and their political standpoints in terms of dealing with their mutancy".
 Nightcrawler's absence was later explained in the tie-in video game.
 The introductory scenes tried to emulate the Auschwitz opener for the first film, going with different scenes that resonated later in the plot instead of an action scene like in most blockbusters.
 Afterwards came a scene in the Danger Room, which was considered for the previous X-Men films but never included for budget and writing concerns.
 The writers tried to make the simulation not feel extraneous by showcasing some of the character conflicts and abilities in a "Days of Future Past"-inspired battle with a Sentinel.
-Another repurposed scene was Magneto attacking the convoy to free Mystique, Madrox and Juggernaut, which Penn had previously envisioned for X2.
+Another repurposed scene was Magneto attacking the convoy to free Mystique, Madrox, and Juggernaut, which Penn had previously envisioned for X2.

 Ratner collaborated with Penn and Kinberg in rearranging the plot structure of the film.
 Originally, the Golden Gate Bridge sequence was in the middle of the film, where the moved bridge was used by Magneto to free mutants being held prisoners on Alcatraz, and the climax was set in Washington, D.C.
 Ratner felt too many recent action films, such as Planet of the Apes (2001) and X2 itself, had their ending in Washington, and the Golden Gate sequence "would be the biggest sequence in my entire career", and suggested to instead put the Worthington laboratory in Alcatraz, along with "creating a face for the cure", which became the character of Jimmy/Leech.
 Kinberg agreed, as he previously argued with Penn about "blowing so many things early in the movie".